-Do HLN students attend other tutorials on other days?
+Do HLN students attend other tutorials or have commitments on other days?

 A few do, and parents are asked to provide a list of commitments outside HLN on their application so that we can have a discussion about workload, if necessary, including online classes.
 HLN work, in and of itself, is not too heavy to be completed as assigned.
-However, those who attend more than one tutorial may be overwhelmed with assignments because they are away from home on another day/days and lose that “work” day at home.
+However, those who attend more than one tutorial or have commitments during school day hours may be overwhelmed with assignments because they are away from home on another day/days and lose that “work day” at home.
 Others may experience a heavy workload from non-Highlands classes that makes the daily HLN work difficult to complete.
 If you are considering additional tutorial or co-op classes, please reach out to talk through what that may look like and whether or not that outside option will fit with the work from HLN.
-If your student is in 6th grade through 12th, consider taking math and science here in order to avoid having an imbalance workload.
+If your student is in 6th grade through 12th, consider taking math and science at HLN in order to avoid having an imbalanced workload.
 Work assigned from another tutorial does not excuse work from being completed for HLN.

 How does HLN work with family flexibility, travel, or sickness?